-The school has a comprehensive library of policies which are reviewed regularly by the governing body, staff, parents and pupils.
-In this booklet we have referred to those policies which we believe will be of immediate interest to you; others are available on the website.
+The school has a comprehensive library of policies which is reviewed regularly by the governing body, staff, parents and pupils.
+In this booklet we have referred to those policies which we believe will be of immediate interest to you; these and others are available in full on the website.
 In the meantime if you require any further information, please do not hesitate to ask via the school office and we will be happy to oblige.